-- 2.3.1 Assessment Tasks and Examinations must be completed at the scheduled time. - 2.3.2 If a student misses an in-school assessment or examination task through absence from school: - 2.3.2.1 The student must submit a Doctor's Certificate or Police Report for the absence together with a completed 'Application for Assessment Consideration Due to Illness / Misadventure' form before 8:45am on the first school day not covered by the Doctor's Certificate or Police Report. - 2.3.2.2 The student must have visited the Doctor or Police on, or the day prior to, the date of the assessment task. - 2.3.2.3 A Doctor's Certificate / Police Report used must indicate the date(s) the student was unfit for school which must be inclusive of the date of the assessment task or examination. - 2.3.3 The Head Teacher will determine the validity of the reason. - 2.3.4 Unless validated by the Head Teacher, the student will receive a mark of zero and be issued a 'Non-completion of course requirements' warning letter as it will be deemed the student is gaining an unfair advantage over other students. - 2.3.5 If the 'Application for Assessment Consideration Due to Illness / Misadventure' referred to at 2.3.2.1 is accepted: - 2.3.5.1 The Head Teacher will make arrangements for the student to complete the task. - 2.3.5.2 The student is to be ready to undertake that task on the first day of their return to school. - 2.3.5.3 The exact time and date will be determined by the Head Teacher and, if necessary, may well be in the student's own time.
-This includes days in the trial HSC period. - 2.3.6 If a student is late to school on the day of an assessment task and / or the day prior to an assessment task: - 2.3.6.1 The student must submit a Doctor's Certificate or Police Report for the absence with a completed 'Application for Assessment Consideration Due to Illness / Misadventure' form immediately on the students arrival at school. - 2.3.6.2 A Doctor's Certificate / Police Report used must indicate the date(s) the student was unfit for school which must be inclusive of the date of the assessment task or examination. - 2.3.7 The Head Teacher will determine the validity of the reason.

-2.3.8 Unless validated by the Head Teacher, the student will receive a mark of zero and be issued a 'Non-completion of course requirements' warning letter as it will be deemed the student is gaining an unfair advantage over other students.
+- 2.3.1 Assessment tasks must be completed at the scheduled time. - 2.3.2 If a student misses an in-school assessment task through absence from school: - 2.3.2.1 The student must submit a Doctor's Certificate or Police Report for the absence together with a completed 'Application for Assessment Consideration Due to Illness/Misadventure' form before 8:45am on the first school day not covered by the Doctor's Certificate or Police Report. - 2.3.2.2 The student must have visited the Doctor or Police on, or the day prior to, the date of the assessment task. - 2.3.2.3 A Doctor's Certificate/Police Report used must indicate the date(s) the student was unfit for school which must be inclusive of the date of the assessment task. - 2.3.3 The Head Teacher will determine the validity of the reason. - 2.3.4 Unless validated by the Head Teacher, the student will receive a mark of zero and be issued a non-completion warning letter as it will be deemed the student is gaining an unfair advantage over other students. - 2.3.5 If the 'Application for Assessment Consideration Due to Illness/Misadventure' referred to at 2.3.2.1 is accepted: - 2.3.5.1 The Head Teacher will make arrangements for the student to complete the original task or a substitute task - 2.3.5.2 The student must be ready to undertake that task on the first day of their return to school. - 2.3.5.3 The exact time and date will be determined by the Head Teacher and, if necessary, may be in the student's own time.
+This includes days in the Trial HSC period. - 2.3.6 If a student is late to school on the day of an assessment task and/or the day prior to an assessment task: - 2.3.6.1 The student must submit a Doctor's Certificate or Police Report for the absence with a completed 'Application for Assessment Consideration Due to Illness/Misadventure' form immediately on the student's arrival at school. - 2.3.6.2 A Doctor's Certificate/Police Report used must indicate the date(s) the student was unfit for school which must be inclusive of the date of the assessment task, or the day prior. - 2.3.7 The Head Teacher will determine the validity of the reason. - 2.3.8 Unless validated by the Head Teacher, the student will receive a mark of zero and be issued a non-completion warning letter as it will be deemed the student is gaining an unfair advantage over other students.

-2.4 Submission Style Assessment Tasks
+2.4 Submission style assessment tasks